 People of the U: James PurvisPublished on Monday, November 4, 2019By: Annie Oeth, firstname.lastname@example.orgDr.
 James Purvis, assistant professor in ambulatory pediatrics, is teaching a new generation of pediatricians in the institution where he earned his M.D. and did his residency – the University of Mississippi Medical Center.“I returned in 2012 to UMMC, where it all began,” said the career general pediatrician.The Enterprise native, a graduate of Jones County Junior College and Millsaps College, completed his medical school training at UMMC in 1991, counting Vice Chancellor Dr. LouAnn Woodward, Pediatrics chair Dr. Mary Taylor, director of UMMC’s Division of Cardiovascular Medicine Dr. Mike McMullen and other current UMMC faculty as classmates.Purvis then began his residency, training under the likes of Dr. Owen ”Bev” Evans, Dr. James Joransen, Dr. Sandy Feldman, Dr. Joe Donaldson and Dr. John Moffitt in the Children’s Hospital of yesteryear.
 The facility is now the home of the Pediatric Emergency Department, Children’s Rehabilitation Unit and inpatient Child Psychiatry Unit.The life of medical residents could be busy, he said, noting that he presented wife Jani with her engagement ring at the old neonatal intensive care unit, which was on the round tower’s fourth floor.
 After residency, the Purvis’s moved to Shreveport, Louisiana, returning to Jackson in 1998.
 Purvis then joined Children’s Medical Group, serving as a general pediatrician in the Jackson area for fourteen years.
 “When we went to Shreveport, the Children’s Cancer Center had just opened,” Purvis said.
 “When we returned, Batson Hospital was open, and that was a big, big change for children in Mississippi.
 It provided a place dedicated solely to the inpatient care of our patients at the level of care that only a children’s hospital could provide.”Purvis and the team at Children’s North Clinic now guide four or five residents through ambulatory pediatric care each afternoon.
 Third- and fourth-year medical students also train at the clinic, which serves as a general ambulatory pediatric clinic for patients in the area.“It is very rewarding to educate young pediatricians,” Purvis said, “especially in the School of Medicine where I trained.
 I think the future of pediatrics in Mississippi is in good hands.”Every institution is rich with personal stories.
-We want to know ours.Do you know a student, staff, volunteer or faculty member at the University of Mississippi Medical Center whose story would make an interesting feature?Know someone who has a fascinating hobby?
+We want to know ours.Do you know a student, staff, volunteer or faculty member at the University of Mississippi Medical Center whose story would make an interesting feature or deserves to be recognized?Know someone who you think more people should know about because of his or her commitment to his or her job and/or the people he or she works with or for?
+Who has a fascinating hobby?
 Who participates in a remarkable group?
-Who has accomplished something amazing?
-Who deserves to be recognized?We want to learn more about each individual who makes up our extraordinary UMMC Family, and we want to share what makes each person unique in the People of the U section of our dynamic new UMMC Intranet.To nominate someone to be considered for a People of the U feature, just complete and submit this short form.
+Who has accomplished something amazing?We want to learn more about each individual who makes up our extraordinary UMMC Family, and we want to share what makes each person unique and special in the People of the U section of our dynamic new UMMC Intranet.To nominate someone to be considered for a People of the U feature, just complete and submit this short form.
 If that person is picked for a feature, a member of the Communications and Marketing staff will contact him or her to learn more about his or her personal story.Soon, the rest of the Medical Center will know why your nominee is an outstanding reminder of what makes this place so special – the People of the U.